ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/parametric-functions.md

     - `'strict_deduplication'` — If the same condition holds for the sequence of events, then such repeating event interrupts further processing.
 Note: it may work unexpectedly if several conditions hold for the same event.
     - `'strict_order'` — Don't allow interventions of other events.
 E.g. in the case of `A->B->D->C`, it stops finding `A->B->C` at the `D` and the max event level is 2.
     - `'strict_increase'` — Apply conditions only to events with strictly increasing timestamps.
+    - `'strict_once'` — Count each event only once in the chain even if it meets the condition several times

 **Returned value**